ntop/ntopng/doc/nedge/src/introduction.rst

    of the purchased profile.

-Policies can be created programmatically by serving ntopng Edge a configuration JSON via web.
-Upon startup, ntopng Edge will connect to the  ACME ISP web server to fetch the configuration JSON.
+Policies can be created programmatically by serving ntopng Edge a configuration JSON, which is downloaded upon startup from the ACME ISP as configured in *http_bridge_conf_utils.HTTP_BRIDGE_CONFIGURATION_URL*.
-ACME ISP will serve the following JSON to create the policies described above

 .. code:: json